 Add broccoli florets, shredded cabbage and carrots.

-Add lean protein (tofu, leftover cooked meat, poultry, sliced omelette, and cooked shrimp).
+Add protein (tofu, chickpeas, leftover cooked meat, poultry, sliced omelette, or cooked shrimp).

 Top with chopped cilantro or green onions.

 Chunky vegetable soup is a delicious and satisfying way to warm up on a winter day.
 It’s also great for using up leftovers.
 Try diced cabbage in almost any soup recipe.